-This paper, "The Fiscal Impact of Cigarette Tax Increases on Municipalities in Virginia" does not necessarily reflect the views of the Thomas Jefferson Institute for Public Policy nor its Board of Directors.
+This paper, "The Impact of Cigarette Tax Increases: What Local Budget Documents Show" does not necessarily reflect the views of the Thomas Jefferson Institute for Public Policy nor its Board of Directors.
 Nothing in this study should be construed as an attempt to hinder or aid any legislation.